 Erythema multiforme, a secondary rash to the presence of the orf virus, may develop 10–14 days after the onset of orf.
 It results in targetoid macules, plaques and blisters on the hands and feet, face, arms and legs.
 Less distinctive red rashes, 'toxic erythemas' also occur, and rarely the blistering disorder, pemphigoid.

 Orf is generally diagnosed clinically, in a person that has been handling sheep or goats.

-The infection can be confirmed on viral swab, skin biopsy or vesicular fluid by real time PCR.
+The infection can be confirmed on a viral swab, skin biopsy or vesicular fluid by polymerase chain reaction (PCR).
 It can also be identified by electron microscopy.